TSYS-Merchant/cassowary/README.md

 The iOS linter looks for this file and uses it as a reference point for linting individual files so make sure it exists otherwise no linting will occur.

-iOS unit testing leverages the OCUnit testing framework provided within Xcode.
-The unit test engine expects a scheme called `UnitTests` that exists for an Xcode project.
-All unit tests within that scheme will be executed.
+iOS unit testing leverages the OCUnit testing framework provided within Xcode and is built and executed using [xctool][5].
+The unit test engine expects to find a file named `.xctool-args` that exists parallel to an Xcode project.
+All unit tests per that configuration will be executed; see the xctool documentation for how to configure its execution using this file.

 Android Linting and Unit Testing
 --------------------------------